We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 This is an example of grounding a structure under construction.

 The most common OSHA electrical violation is improper grounding of equipment and circuitry.
-The metal parts of an electrical wiring system that we touch (switch plates, ceiling light fixtures, conduit, etc.) should be grounded and at 0 volts.
+The metal parts of an electrical wiring system that we touch (switch plates, ceiling light fixtures, conduit, etc.) should be grounded and maintained at 0 volts.
 If the system is not grounded properly, these parts may become energized.
-Metal parts of motors, appliances, or electronics that are plugged into improperly grounded circuits may be energized.
+Metal parts of motors, appliances, or electronic equipment that are plugged into improperly grounded circuits may become energized.

 Knowledge Check Choose the best answer for the question.